nrkno/github-workflow-docker-build-push/README.md

 The *build*, *scan* and *push* phases have been merged into one job to simplify workflow runs.
-This degrades the visualisation of the pipeline, but the cost in speed and maintenance is too significant.
+This degrades the visualisation of the pipeline, but the save in speed and maintenance is significant.
+To separate the steps it is necessary to cache the built image between jobs, causing a lot of time spent uploading and downloading artifacts.

-The registry URL must be passed as a secret when its sourced from a repository secret.
-This seems to be  a limitation/security feature of reusable workflows.
-This also prevents us from printing the full image refs in the summary output, but also prevents us from exposing it as workflow outputs.
+The registry URL must be passed as a secret when it's sourced from a repository secret.
+This prevents us from printing the full image refs in the workflow outputs and job summary.
 This has been worked around by outputting tags stripped of their registry URLs.

 ## References